hyundonk/aztf-telegram-connector/README.md

 Azure Monitor supports "Webhook" action type to send alert to specified webhook URL.
 For example, Slack webhook URL can be added to to a "Webhook" action group to send Azure alerts to slack users.

-However, Azure Alert doesn't support Telegram webhook format.
-Azure Alert webhook doesn't support custom JSON-based webhook whereas Telegram webhook requires custom format which requires both "chat_id" and "text" field are required as below.
+However, Azure Alert doesn't support custom JSON-based webhook whereas Telegram webhook requires custom format which requires both "chat_id" and "text" field are required as below.

 ```
 https://api.telegram.org/bot<botKey_here>/sendMessage?text=<text_here>&chat_id=<id_here>
 ```

-In "aztf-telegram-connector" terraform module, it creates a Azure Logic App workflow to provide webhook URL.
+To address this issue, in this "aztf-telegram-connector" terraform module, Azure Logic App and Azure Function is used to convert Azure Alert webhook format to custom webhook format that Telegram requires.
+This module creates a Azure Logic App workflow to provide webhook URL.
 The Logic App workflow then calls Azure Function Proxy which converts the webhook call from Azure Monitor Alert to the webhook format that Telegram supports.
 The overall diagram is as below.

  ![img](https://documents.lucid.app/documents/6037081b-26b2-46a5-883d-79939c763204/pages/0_0?a=208&x=113&y=155&w=1034&h=330&store=1&accept=image%2F*&auth=LCA%20d784ec19b10a4f574abc3eba9004ac099015f67c-ts%3D1607512170)

 This "aztf-telegram-connector" module created below resources in the specified resource group.